s-damian/larasort/README.md

 ## Aliasing

-If for some columns you do not want to specify the table in prefix, you must use the ```$sortablesAs``` property.
+If for some columns you do not want to specify the table in prefix, you must use the `$sortablesAs` property.

 In a concrete case, aliases are especially useful when you make an SQL query with a join.

 ### Example with ->join()

-* Example in a Customer Model:
+- Example in the Customer Model:

 ```php
 <?php